API Architecture & Integration

 Contract Design

-Define the API contracts before writing implementation code.
-OpenAPI for REST, protobuf for gRPC, GraphQL schema for graph APIs.
-Machine-readable contracts enable code generation, documentation, and agent tool descriptions from the same source of truth.
+We define API contracts before writing implementation code: OpenAPI for REST, protobuf for gRPC, GraphQL schema for graph APIs.
+Machine-readable contracts enable code generation, client SDKs, documentation, and agent tool descriptions from a single source of truth.

 MCP Surface Definition

-For AI-era systems, identify which capabilities should be exposed as MCP tools.
-Each MCP tool needs a name, description (this is what the LLM reads to decide whether to use it), input schema, and output contract.
-The description quality determines whether agents use your tools correctly.
+We identify which capabilities should be exposed as MCP tools and write the tool name, description, input schema, and output contract for each.
+The tool description is what the LLM reads to decide whether to invoke it — quality here determines whether agents use your tools correctly.

 Integration Architecture

-Design the integration layer for third-party APIs: authentication management, circuit breakers, retry policies, timeout budgets, and fallback behavior.
-Every third-party API dependency is a potential failure point — the architecture should minimize blast radius when they fail.
+We design the layer that wraps third-party API dependencies: authentication management, circuit breakers, retry policies, timeout budgets, and fallback behavior.
+Every external dependency is a potential failure point — the architecture limits how far that failure travels.

 Streaming Layer